Graduate Program Application

 - Option 2 - Course/Project Route with Work Term

 Application for admission to graduate studies must be made on the appropriate form to the School of Graduate Studies (for details see here).
 Computer Science applicants are strongly encouraged (but not required) to submit results of the (general) Graduate Record Examination (GRE) test.
-Master program applicants must identify the correct option (thesis or course) on their application.
+Master program applicants must identify the correct option (thesis or work-term) on their application.
+Thesis-based applicants are required to submit two or more letters of reference from an academic supervisor, such as a thesis-supervisor or a university professor who has taught the student.
+The work-term route is more suitable for applicants with relevant work experience in the IT sector.
+For this reason, work-term route applicants are strongly encouraged to include one reference letter from a former employer.

 Truly exceptional students with a completed Bachelor degree (but not a M.Sc. degree) have the option of fast-tracking into the Ph.D. program.
 Such students must apply to our thesis based M.Sc. program.
 After demonstrating to the satisfaction of the Department their ability to pursue research at the Doctoral level, they may be transferred into the Ph.D. program (after a minimum of 12 months) without completing the Masters degree.
 If you are interested in this option, please indicate your preference with the keyword "PhD.D.fast-tracking" in part e) of your Statement of Interest.